Edward A. Hanna: Mayorship from 1974 to 1978

-In 1973, Hanna ran as an independent in the race for Mayor of Utica, and won a narrow victory against the Republican incumbent Michael Caruso and a Democratic challenger.
+In 1973, Hanna ran as an independent in the race for Mayor of Utica and won a narrow victory against Republican incumbent Michael Caruso and a Democratic challenger.
 Hanna had pledged to eliminate 200 city jobs and cut city spending: at the time, Utica had the fourth-highest taxes in New York and second-highest unemployment.
 As both his opponents were Italian Americans, vote-splitting in Utica's large Italian population played a role in his win.
 He was reelected in 1975 with a majority of the vote.

-In his first year, Hanna cut 225 positions and fired 15 city executives: he took on the management of 5 city departments himself.
+In his first year, Hanna cut 225 positions and fired 15 city executives: he took on the management of five city departments himself.
 He also reformed city purchasing procedures, which had been subject to corruption and bribery.
 In late 1975, Hanna imposed a wage freeze for all city employees.
-In 1976 he reduced the Department of Public Works from 240 to 70 employees, and introduced legislation to privatize the remaining employees.
-This was met with complaints from the public about insufficient snow removal and street repair, and legal action from the Teamsters.
+In 1976, he reduced the Department of Public Works from 240 to 70 employees and introduced legislation to privatize the remaining employees.
+This was met with complaints from the public about insufficient snow removal and street repair, as well as legal action from the Teamsters.

 Hanna removed the door from the mayor's office as a show of openness (although it was replaced a few months later) and invited Uticans to visit City Hall and inspect city files and correspondence at will.
-He had a sign hung in City Hall that said "This City Government Belongs to the People," and told staff to answer the phone, "People's Government."
+He had a sign hung in City Hall that said "This City Government Belongs to the People" and told staff to answer the phone, "People's Government".
 Hanna initially took only $1 as a salary, although he was later forced to take the entire amount.
 Hanna was reported to work more than 18-hour days, consuming mainly saltine crackers and milk.
 City meetings often jumped from topic to topic with no clear agenda.
 He wrote personal checks to cover city expenses so often that his wife started letting him take only three blank checks to work each day.